diogosilva95/provably-fair-rng/README.md

 # Provably Fair RNG

-A simple provably fair random number generator implementation in Go.
+A provably fair random number generator implementation in Go using SHA-512 hashing for transparent and verifiable randomness in gaming applications.

-## What it does

-Generates verifiable random numbers using client seed, server seed, and nonce.
-Uses SHA-512 hashing to ensure fairness and transparency.

 ## Usage